 WoTC – Wizards of the Coast, the game company that owns and releases Dungeon & Dragons materials.

 XP – Short for experience

-Give me ideas of other terms to add here.
+Give me ideas for other terms to add here!